dictionaria/pydictionaria/tutorials/processing-sfm.md

 Situation:  There are SFM markers that contain a reference (e.g. a bibliography key) to the source of other fields.

-Solution:  Use the `references` property to specify, which field a marker is a reference for.
+Solution:  Use the `sources` property to specify, which field a marker is a reference for.

 Example:  The dictionary contains a marker `\de_bibref`, containing the source